-Housing needs survey for Ladbroke parish
+Housing needs survey for Wilmcote parish

 Do you want to downsize, are you currently living at home with parents and want your own home?
 Do you need a bungalow in preference to a house?
-Do you work in Ladbroke and would also like to live locally?
+Do you work in Wilmcote or Pathlow and would also like to live locally?

 A lack of suitable and affordable housing in rural communities has been a serious problem for many years, with house prices outstripping average incomes by large margins.
-The last housing needs survey was carried out in 2008 so we are updating the survey to assess the extent of the problem in the local area and find out what homes local people need.
+The last housing needs survey was carried out in 2015 and provided evidence for the Neighbourhood Development Plan.